No products in the cart.

 The recoil is incredibly manageable since the Noveske N4 PDW’s weight helps mitigate the already small recoil of .223/5.56 rounds.

-Compared to the .300 Blackout Honey Badger the controllability and recoil definitely makes the Noveske the winner.
+Compared to the .300 Blackout Honey Badger the controllability and recoil definitely make the Noveske the winner.

 The Noveske PDW in Conclusion